 To grow them is the same way like most beans.
 The only difference in growing conditions is that they need a much longer growing time or best growing in a greenhouse.

 Growing and harvesting borlotti beans

 Once the seedlings are seen plant them out when the risk of frost is over.
 Or grow them indoors in a sunny spot like a conservatory or greenhouse.
-Otherwise, the growing conditions is like growing runner beans.
+Otherwise, the growing conditions are like growing runner beans.
 Here is the link.

 Borlotti beans don’t regrow themselves.
 Therefore seeds will need to be sown again the following year.
 Come autumn with the first sign of frost the plant leaves turns yellow and slowly dies off.

 Once the seed in the pod matures seen by the beans getting bigger in the pod.
-Also the skin on the pod starts to thin out as well.
+Also, the skin on the pod starts to thin out as well.

 Also as the beans mature the signature Borlotti beans mark becomes more prominent.
 This is seen on the beans harvest in the pods for young beans there wouldn’t be many marks.
 It is possible to dry borlotti beans for later use.